 In Stage 2, participants will continue deepening their practice and expertise as innovative educators in a community of practice.
 They will meet as a cohort and in small peer groups, with the dedicated support of a coach from Stanford, for five months during the second semester.

 Application and Additional Materials

-Before applying below, applicants should review the ITS information packet and consider the dates and times for course activities.
+Applicants should review the ITS information packet ITS information packet and consider the dates and times for course activities.
 Attendance at all activities is required.

-For additional information, please watch and share the recording of the ITS informational webinar (held on August 14, 2020).
+The application window for the first ITS cohort is now closed.
+For additional information, please watch and share the recording of the recording of the ITS informational webinar (held on August 14, 2020).

 Leticia Britos Cavagnaro